Sigma Boötis

-Sigma Boötis is a single, yellow-hued star in the northern constellation of Boötes.
-Its name is a Bayer designation that is Latinized from σ Boötis, and abbreviated Sigma Boo or σ Boo.
+Sigma Boötis, also named Genghe, is a single, yellow-hued star in the northern constellation of Boötes.
 This star is visible to the naked eye with an apparent visual magnitude of 4.46.
 Located to the southeast of Rho Boötis, the dwarf Sigma may at first appear as a naked-eye double, but the angular proximity with Rho is merely line-of-sight.
 Sigma Boötis is located at a distance of 51.4 ly from the Sun based on parallax.
 The star has a relatively high proper motion and is traversing the sky at the rate of 0.230 arcsecond yr^{−1}.